 1.Review and revise your business plan as needed.

 You may think that forming a business plan is something to be done one time prior to the creation of your company.
 However, most well-managed businesses take the time to review and revise their plan regularly to ensure they stay consistent with the organization’s goals and values.
 Your business plan can be used as a tool to help steer future growth, management decisions, and metrics.
+Financing can the biggest set back of all to get your business started, if you want to avoid this then consider getting a business loan.

 2. Get ahead on your taxes.